Updated December 2025

 - Antique or Reproduction Letter Opener: A functional and decorative gift.
 Online, or antique shops.

-- Portable Writing Desk: For writing on the go.
+- Portable Writing or Lap Desk: For writing on the go.
 Look for unique options on websites Check out retailers like Levenger, Amazon, or Wayfair.

-- Journals: For drafting letters or keeping notes.
+- Journals: I use the Leuchtturm1917 journals (and especially love the paper quality and great color options) for many purposes.
+For drafting letters or keeping notes.
 I love Promptly’s journals, but some great options are also available on sites like Leatherology or Etsy.
 For a more unique gift, get a journal personalized with name or initials.
-I use the Leuchtturm1917 journals (and especially love the quality and great color options) for many purposes.
-For more journal ideas, see my posts: “10 Great Reasons To Keep a Reading Journal” and “13 Great Reasons to Start a Nature Journal.”
+For more journal ideas, see my posts: “10 Great Reasons To Keep a Reading Journal“ and “13 Great Reasons to Start a Nature Journal.”

 - Vintage or Literary Postcards: Many designs, some featuring quotes or images from famous writers.
 Bookstores or museum shops often carry these.
 Here are more selections.